 Presently, Christine is one of the youngest members of the board of directors at the United Nations Associations in Canada.
 She is also completing her Master in Management, Innovation, and Entrepreneurship at the Smith School of Business at Queen’s University, and continues to be instrumental in inspiring young women and youth to dream big, reach high, and achieve their goals.

 Nicole Doray (IBA’17 International studies, MES’19 Environmental & Urban Change studies) is a dedicated social impact specialist and environmental champion who brings cross-disciplinary experience to her work supporting Canada’s low-carbon and socially-inclusive economic transition.

-Working across the public and private sector, she supports leaders navigating complex challenges, leveraging business and academia as forces for good.
-At the Academy for Sustainable Innovation, she shapes innovative education programs with academic partners across Canada including at York University, the University of Waterloo, and l’Université de Montréal, among others.
-Simultaneously, she helps industry partners build organizational resilience while driving innovation, inclusivity, and sustainability.
+Working across the public and private sector, she spent the past 3 years supporting leaders as they navigated complex challenges, leveraging business and academia as forces for good.
+Her work was centered around helping industry partners build organizational resilience while driving innovation, inclusivity, and sustainability.

 Mikhaela Gray-Beerman (BA’14 English, MED’18 Education) is an anti-trafficking advocate, researcher, and educator.

 The work she does is informed by the many inspiring women and girls who have entrusted their stories with her.
 Mikhaela is the host of a RogersTV television program on human trafficking called “Freedom Fighters: Code Gray” and is the chair of Untied Freedom, an anti-human trafficking committee.During her graduate studies at York, she pursued scholarship in the area of human trafficking and education.
 Previously, she served as the director of education and research for Fight4Freedom.